- For other places with the same name, see San Jose (disambiguation).

 A bus from here to downtown San José costs 650 colones (2023).
 Make sure to check the destination on the front of the bus, since buses leave from here to other destinations too.
 The bus has its own lane for much of the way, making it often a quicker option in rush hour traffic.
 Under good conditions the journey takes less than half an hour.
 Try to bring small change for the bus.
 The bus terminates next to Braulio Carrillo Colina Park in San José.
 From here you could take a taxi/Uber to your final destination, or there are further local buses.

-The taxis charge around US$25 to take you to the city, be sure to take one of the licensed reddish-orange taxis that say "Taxi Aeropuerto."
+The taxis charge around US$25 to take you to the city; be sure to take one of the licensed reddish-orange taxis that say "Taxi Aeropuerto."
 There are many unlicensed taxi drivers who will charge you almost twice as much as Taxi Aeropuerto.
-The taxis gladly take US dollars.
+The taxis accept US dollars.

-Uber works great throughout San Jose but the airport remains an exception as of June 2023.
-Didi as well.
-You may be able to find an Uber willing to pick up at the airport (out front at the bus stop or up a level at the departures section), but you might have to wait quite a lot longer than in almost any other location due to grey-area legal status and prevalence of angry taxi drivers and police at the airport.
-Taking a cab to the nearby Denny's (1.4km but unwalkable due to being highway) and calling an Uber from there is an annoying option that may be the best solution if you want to avoid being charged an extra $20-30 bucks for a cab.
+Uber and Didi work well throughout San Jose but the airport remains an exception as of June 2023.
+You may be able to find an Uber willing to pick up at the airport (out front at the bus stop or up a level at the departures section), but you might have to wait quite a lot longer than in almost any other location due to Uber's illegality and the presence of taxis and police at the airport.
 The taxis are theoretically required to use the meter, but rarely willing to do so and even the meter is at least 2x the cost of an Uber.

 There is an ATM by the entrance to airport departures, and another right after you exit arrivals, that dispense colones (₡) or US dollars.
 However, they charge a large fee (4000 colones on a ~100 USD withdrawal as of 2023).